MA Degree Requirements and Timeline

 - Students in the Program for Writers submit a substantial collection of the student’s work, such as a volume of poems, a novella, a portion of a novel, or a collection of stories.
 A miscellaneous volume, containing, for example, poems, critical essays, and short stories, is also acceptable and the nature of the project will dictate the length of the manuscript (prose manuscripts usually run 50-75 pages; poetry manuscripts usually run 25-50).

-Those students planning to graduate should have their approved paper accompanied by a completed MA Certificate of Approval form to the Office of Graduate Studies at least one (1) week before the end of the semester in which they plan to graduate.
+If you are planning to graduate in a given semester, you must submit a PDF of your project and a hard copy of the signed MA Certificate of Approval form to the Office of Graduate Studies at least one week before the end of finals week in that semester.

 The program code for MA students in the English Department is: 20FS0311MA.